Deep Learning in EEG: Advance of the Last Ten-Year Critical Period: Discussion

-When designing models for EEG signal processing, we must take characteristics of EEG (e.g., non-stationarity and small amplitude) into consideration, as well as external circumstances such as electrode layout, interferences introduced by the surrounding environment during data collection.
-A possible instance may be tensor deep learning, as it can utilise comprehensive information (time, channels, frequencies, etc.) and stored the information in tensor.
-These novel deep models are expected to update dynamically in response to data collection over time.
-Appropriate data retraining schemes or parameter tuning strategies should also be developed to promote the advance of deep learning in EEG.
-Models can be updated in a real-time manner by tuning parameters or even changing architecture.
-Another concern that meets our needs is to develop general models that can be applied to different applications of EEG.
-A prominent advance we need to mention is the development of EEGNet \cite{Lawhern2018}, which is proven effective and accurate in different BCI paradigms.
+We believe deep learning models should be changed to be more flexible.
+The trained model can be adapted dynamically in real-time as needed.
+This is not limited to dynamic parameter tuning.
+Ideally, model architecture can also be adjusted when needed.
+Also, we hope the newly-developed deep learning model could perform multiple tasks at the same time in the future.
+Please see the detailed description in \cite{li2020thoughts}.

+Apart from the purposes of deep learning-based EEG classification, deep learning may also be a useful tool to reveal neural mechanisms of the brain.
+When a deep learning model achieves a satisfactory classification performance, it captures essential differences existing between the classes.
+Therefore, we can look at what information the deep learning model focuses on to roughly infer the underlying associated brain activity.
+For example, Goh et al. presented spatial distribution of brain activations associated with lower limb movements by probing into the model of spatio-spectral representation learning \cite{Goh2018}.
+We expect that advanced deep learning models developed in the future could reversely decompose EEG signal back into the representation in the brain to reveal underlying brain mechanisms.
+It is unrealistic at the current stage, but paying efforts to make progress towards to this target.

+A prominent advance we need to mention is the EEGNet \cite{Lawhern2018}, which is proven effective for different BCI paradigms.
 Another promising model is SincNet, which was initially proposed for speaker recognition and also well for the classification of EEG signal \cite{Zeng2019}.
-New deep learning architectures, such as capsule network \cite{sabour2017dynamic, wang2019multi}, are also required to enhance the chance of success of EEG applications.
+New deep learning architectures, such as capsule network \cite{wang2020multikernel}, are also required to enhance the chance of success of EEG applications.

-Apart from various applications that use deep learning to classify EEG signals, deep learning may also be a useful tool to reveal neural mechanisms of the brain.
-On the one hand, deep learning was developed with the reference to the brain structure so that it might be possible to reflect information process in the brain to some extent.
-On the other hand, EEG is a signal representing the underlying brain activity.
-Therefore, deep learning might be used to reversely decompose EEG signal back into representations in the brain.
-It seems unrealistic at current stage, but some efforts towards this aim were made.
-For example, Goh et al. proposed spatio-spectral representation learning to classify walking conditions.
-Meanwhile, they demonstrated spatial distribution of brain activations related to the movement of lower limbs \cite{Goh2018}.
+Lastly, a mix of different deep learning units has been increasingly seen, which integrates the characteristics of these units to benefit data learning.
+Because there is not definite guidance to set optimal deep learning architecture (e.g., model depth and model width) currently, model complexity might be considered to determine the model architecture.
+The model should have enough capacity for learning information in accordance with classification tasks while its complexity should be kept as low as possible to minimize computational cost.